WDD 130: Web Fundamentals

 .

-6. Style the header, img, and nav as needed to create a well designed header that will also be used on the other pages of this rafting site to provide a common look and feel across the site.
+6. Style the header, img, and nav as needed to create a well designed header that will also be used on the other pages of this rafting site providing a consistent look and feel across the site.

-8. Style the Adventures section of five images to span the section horizontal using a CSS layout method.
-Use figure elements to contain the img elements and use figcaption captions for each figure image element by naming the trip adventure name or the rapid name, e.g., "Los Dientes del Diablo", "Big Mallard", "Half Day Adventure", etc.
+8. Style the Adventures section with five images to span the section horizontally using a CSS layout method.
+Use figure elements to contain the img elements and use figcaption captions for each figure image, labeling them with the trip adventure name or the water rapid name, e.g., "Los Dientes del Diablo", "Big Mallard", "Half Day Adventure", etc.

 9. Style the footer so that the three social images fit in the space and are arranged horizontally and to the right as pictured in the wireframe.